-The good news is that according to the IDS (Income Data Services) there is an 8% increase in the number of graduate roles being advertised this year.
-Last year it had pretty much flat lined at 0.1%.
-So the tide is definitely turning and we’re certainly feeling it here at Gong.
+The good news is that according to the IDS (Income Data Services) there is an eight per cent increase in the number of graduate roles being advertised.
+The tide is definitely turning and we are certainly feeling it here at Gong.
 Our numbers have more than doubled in less than a year.
 A third of our new starters were graduates.
-Our international client base and the expansion of Gong Creative, has allowed us to stretch upwards and outwards.
+Our international client base and the expansion of Gong Creative has allowed us to stretch upwards and outwards.

-2. Covering letter – this should detail, a little about you, why we should employ you and what attracted you to us, keep it brief, informative and relevant.
+2. Covering letter: This should detail a little about you, why we should employ you and what attracted you to us.
+Keep it brief, informative and relevant.

-5. Stay in touch, link up with everyone and stay in touch via the usual social media networks.
+5. Stay in touch: Link up with everyone and stay in touch via the usual social media networks.
 Generate a strong presence out there, keep it up to date, but be mindful of your output.

 These may sound painfully obvious, but very rarely are such simple guidelines followed.
 If you are interested in joining the team, I would be delighted to hear from you.
 Gong continues to grow both in London and internationally, particularly East Africa and the US.
 We have a wonderfully diverse culture in our London office alone: 50 per cent of our employees are non-Brits and between us we have a huge array of skills, languages, experience and creativity to bring to the table.